 Regardless of where or when we camp there are a few common traditions that occur each trip.
 One starts each morning around 9:00 am as campers emerge from tents and trailers everywhere.
 The smell begins to waft in the air as bacon starts to sizzle on camp stoves and grill throughout the park.
 Fellow campers begin preparation for the ritual of breakfast, a ritual that only exits at the campground.
 We rarely cook bacon on any other occasion, but when we camp it is a standard item on the grocery list, one that is expected in the same way as smore’s and spider dogs.

-As part of the A to Z Challenge it seemed fitting to make Bacon my B topic.
 Here are some tips and techniques to file for future bacon breakfasts.

 Tips I never knew!